-The first author wish to thank the organization committee of the ESG6 conference for inviting him to this lecture and Karim Tarbali for his contribution in the development of updated ANN2BB. procedure.
-The research activity on advanced physics-based numerical approach for the production of broadband earthquake ground motion has been supported by the Department of Civil Protection within the DPC- ReLUIS projects and by swissnuclear (Switzerland).
-SS was supported by the EU Horizon 2020 project URBASIS (Project no. 813137)
+The first author wish to thank the organization committee of the ESG6 conference for inviting him to this lecture and Karim Tarbali for his contribution in the development of updated ANN2BB procedure.
+The research activity on advanced physics-based numerical approach for the production of broadband earthquake ground motion has been supported by the Department of Civil Protection within the DPC-ReLUIS projects and by swissnuclear (Switzerland).

 Figure 3.
-Mw7.0 Mainshock - Comparison of recorded ground motions (black) at borehole sensors of KiK-net with result of PBS (blue) and ANN2BB broadband ground motion (red), in terms of acceleration, velocity and displacement waveforms (right) and Fourier acceleration spectra (left).
-The ANN2BB procedure is applied in this case with T\=0.5s.
+M_w7.0 Mainshock - Comparison of recorded ground motions (black) at borehole sensors of KiK-net with result of PBS (blue) and ANN2BB broadband ground motion (red), in terms of acceleration, velocity and displacement waveforms (right) and Fourier acceleration spectra (left).
+The ANN2BB procedure is applied in this case with T=0.5s.

-Figure 4. $M_w7.0$ Mainshock - Comparison of spectral accelerations (left panels) and spectral displacements (right panels) of recorded ground motions (black) at borehole sensors of KiKnet with result of PBS (blue) and ANN2BB broadband ground motions (red).
-The vertical line corresponds to T\ = 0.5 s.
+Figure 4.
+M_w 7.0 Mainshock - Comparison of spectral accelerations (left panels) and spectral displacements (right panels) of recorded ground motions (black) at borehole sensors of KiKnet with result of PBS (blue) and ANN2BB broadband ground motions (red).
+The vertical line corresponds to $T^ = 0.5$ s.

 Figure 5.
-As Figure 4, but for the $M_w 6.1$ Foreshock.
+As Figure 4, but for the $M_w6.1$ Foreshock.
 The vertical line corresponds to $T^ = 0.75$ s.